 6. You crave assurance

 “I will not compliment you,” Anne told her daughter Eliza when she showed her artwork to her mother.
-“If I tell you, it is good, it will only get into your head.”
-The standard response of a narcissistic toxic mother is also a type of emotional manipulation to get her way.
-It didn’t hurt Eliza, but she was accustomed to her mother’s dismissive behavior.
-But as Eliza grew up she craved approval from everyone.
+“If I tell you, it is good, it will only go to your head.”
+The can be a standard response of a narcissistic toxic mother and is also a type of emotional manipulation to get her way.
+It didn’t hurt Eliza because she was accustomed to her mother’s dismissive behavior.
+But as Eliza grew up, she craved approval from everyone.
 To the point, she was willing to bend over backward to get that affirmation.
-Here are a few signs that you can notice in your behavior:
+Here is how this need for approval manifests:

 - You are a people pleaser.
 You go out of your way to give out favors